-Sole Proprietors Are Risking Their Credit And Capability For Future
+Sole Proprietors Are Risking Their Credit And Capability For Future Financing!

 You may already be thinking, “I don’t plan to have a sole proprietorship.
 I’m convinced that I need to form an entity.”
 But when will you take action?
 If you wait 30 days or longer, do you realize the negative impact on your business?
 Although a lawsuit can pop up in that short period, a MUCH more significant (and disturbingly common) mistake lurks at this vital business start-up phase.

 Using your personal credit cards to finance the start-up of your business is the most widespread mistake made.
 Added to the folly of operating as a sole proprietorship with a “Let’s see how we do first before we incorporate” mentality, it’s a recipe for disaster.
 Here’s why:

 Financing your business with your personal credit (credit cards, home equity line of credit, etc.) negatively affects your “revolving debt ratio.”
 That ratio is a significant factor in your new corporation or LLC’s ability to obtain a business credit card at the start… and later, a business line of credit.

 Why is this so important?
 The #1 reason business owners fail, especially during the first six months, is lack of cash flow.
 That’s when the folly of overestimating revenue and underestimating expenses rears its ugly head.
 And for most small business owners, that behavior is as predictable as the sun.